Students studying in Santiago can participate in community engagement, service learning and field-study experiences throughout the year.

 Service Learning and Field Experience

-Undergraduate students have an opportunity for community engagement in NGOs, local schools, or community-based organizations.
+In the fall and spring semesters, undergraduate students have an opportunity for community engagement in NGOs, local schools, or community-based organizations.
 These projects are components of the Contemporary Issues course.